UN Global Compact | CEO Water Mandate

 Project Videos

-Basin and/or Contextual Conditions: PHYSICAL: Water scarcity or drought, PHYSICAL: Declining water quality, PHYSICAL: Inadequate infrastructure
+Basin and/or Contextual Conditions: PHYSICAL: Water scarcity or drought, Quality, PHYSICAL: Inadequate infrastructure

 Project Benefits: Raised awareness of challenges among water users